SamIngram29/Data_Course_INGRAM/README.md

 Beans beans the magical fruit, the more you eat the more you toot.
 I'm not superstitious, but I am a little stitious.
 Asteraceae is my name.
+Masha and Luna are the bestest pups in the whole world.
+I don't know what I am writing anymore because I feel too tired to think of much else.